levavakian/cot-faith/docs/index.md

   <p>How about on harder problems?
 Pure reinforcement learning, when left to its own devices, will produce a CoT that's a jumble of languages and formats.
 Not very readable, unless you use extra rewards to <a href="https://arxiv.org/pdf/2501.12948">stuff all that reasoning back</a> into a human presentable shape.
 The most efficient CoT for solving hard problems doesn't necessarily align with the most human friendly CoT.
 Maybe, we'll see a different behavior with higher difficulties.</p>

   <p>Thankfully, we don't have to think of the problems and answers ourselves.
-Thirty questions from the AIME2024 dataset are available for us, complete with ground truth answers.
+Thirty questions from the AIME2024 dataset are available for us, complete with ground truth answers.</p>

+  <p>Here we can see what the regular, base responses look like:</p>

   <div id="prompt-widget"></div>
   <script>